Star Trek: Deep Space Nine - Dax's Comet

 Star Trek: Deep Space Nine - Dax's Comet is a graphic novel by Jerry Bingham, Tim Eldred, and Bruce McCorkindale published by Boxtree in 1995.

 Contents

-Star Trek: Deep Space Nine - Dax's Comet is a collection of two Star Trek: Deep Space Nine comics stories: Lapse is a one-parter featuring Odo, while Dax's Comet involves a comet that passes close by Bajor every 2,000 years, devastating the planet.
+Star Trek: Deep Space Nine - Dax's Comet is a collection of two Star Trek: Deep Space Nine comics stories: Lapse is a story featuring Odo, while Dax's Comet involves a comet that devastates Bajor every 2,000 years when it passes close to the planet.

 Reception

 Nick Peers reviewed Star Trek: Deep Space Nine - Dax's Comet for Arcane magazine, rating it a 2 out of 10 overall.
 Peers comments that "If these two stories reflect Malibu's DS9 franchise, then it is a very poor relation to DC's Next Generation collection.
 Buy DC's The Star Lost or Mondala Imperative to see Star Trek work in the comic format."